By Andrew Westcott: M0WAN

 Amateur radio is a technical hobby where an individual is permitted to operate radio transmitting (and receiving) equipment on any of a vast range of allocated frequencies, for the purpose of enjoyment and self-education.
 Those involved tend to have a good understanding of electronics and a fascination with radio generally.
-The hobby as a whole is pretty darned diverse, and can range from chatting to a friend a few miles away to bouncing signals off the moon, communicating using sattellites and anything radio-related in between.
-For far more information on this absorbing occupation, see the web site of the Radio Society Of Great Britain.
+The hobby as a whole is pretty darned diverse, and can range from chatting to a friend a few miles away to bouncing signals off the moon, communicating using satellites and anything radio-related in between.
+For far more information on this absorbing occupation, visit the Radio Society Of Great Britain.

 I have been asked many times in the past why I bother with all that gear when I could just send an e-mail, go on Facebook or send a text message.
-Sensible questions really, but asked by people who do not understand the magic of making a contact with someone in another country using a radio you made yourself, feeding a home-made antenna system in the back garden - a completely self-contained communication setup, entirely independent of the internet or telephone lines.
-Part of the fun is that conditions are a bit unpredictable, so a well-designed antenna and knowledge of propagation variables is helpful.
+Sensible questions really, but asked by people who do not understand the magic of making a contact with someone in another country using a radio transmitter feeding a home-made antenna system in the back garden - a completely self-contained communication setup, entirely independent of the internet or telephone lines.
+Part of the fun is that conditions are a quite variable, so a well-designed antenna and knowledge of propagation variables is helpful.

-"But I can get to Australia on my mobile phone, why do you need the gear you use?"
+"But I can get to Australia on my mobile phone, why do you need all that stuff?"

-The phone is of course only making contact with a cell mast a few hundred metres away, the rest of the distance is covered using wires, microwave links, satellites, and goddness knows what, until the data stream finds the remote cell mast whereupon the signal is transmitted a few hundred metres to the phone on the other end.
-This system works, but relies on one heck of a lot of communications infrastructure, any single part of which is susceptible to the gremlins.
+The phone is of course only making contact with a cell mast a few hundred metres away, the rest of the distance is covered using wires, microwave links, satellites, and goodness knows what, until the data stream finds the remote cell mast whereupon the signal is transmitted a few hundred metres to the phone on the other end.
+This system works, but relies on one heck of a lot of communications infrastructure, any single part of which is susceptible to the gremlins or terrorism.
 Plus, it's no fun, is it?

 The hobby of amateur radio is an old one, and many of the technical advances in radio were as a direct result of experiments conducted by the early pioneers.
 Despite the advances in just about every sphere of electronics, some radio amateurs are still developing ideas and conducting research into such things as various digital modes of transmission and propagation.
-The comedy image of an old, fat and bearded eccentric shouting into a box the size of a small car is as invalid now as it ever was - I am one of the instructors at my local radio club, and am pleased to see a healthy stream of young people passing the Foundation exam and entering the hobby.
+The comedy image of an old, fat and bearded eccentric shouting into a box the size of a small car is as invalid now as it ever was; I used to be one of the instructors at my local radio club, and was pleased to see a healthy stream of young people passing the Foundation exam and entering the hobby.

 One other point about amateur radio is that in the event of a major national or international disaster, chances are that the phone networks would be down as would the internet and possibly even the power grid, bringing our normal communications to a stand-still.
 In this event, radio amateurs may well be asked to establish an emergency communications network, as they have the gear, antennas and know-how to get such communications up and running for the emergency services.
 As such, amateur radio is recognised as a volunteer public service and here in the UK a group, Raynet, has been established for the purpose of practising setting up temporary communication bases just in case such an emergency were to happen, and who knows what's around the corner?

-Mobile phones are pretty useful gadjets, I suppose, but bloomin' useless when the local tower is out.
+Mobile phones are pretty useful gadgets, I suppose, but pretty useless when the local tower is out.

-OK, by now you have probably gathered this much, but for completeness this is me: My name is Andrew Westcott, also known as Andy on the radio, and I am a fully licenced radio amateur, using the call sign 'M0WAN'.
-A little more info about me can be found on my contact page, or on my home page.
+OK, by now you have probably gathered this much, but for completeness this is me: My name is Andrew Westcott, also known as Andy on the radio, and I am a fully licensed radio amateur, using the call sign 'M0WAN'.
+A little more info about me can be found on my contact page.

-My main areas of operation are 80, 40 and 20 metres, although I occasionally have a pop at 15 metres and am eagerly awaiting the time when 10 metres comes to life nearer the sun's solar cycle 24 maximum.
-I have no particular interest in VHF or UHF, although that is partly because I can't afford a suitable radio and I live in a dip, so there.
-I am more interested in the technicalities of amateur radio than conversation, but this may be down to me being socially inept.
-I do dislike the 'long overs' I hear so much on the ham bands, especially 80 metres - for goodness' sake, microphones have a PTT button on them these days!
-Also, I would rather engage in antenna experiments than discuss how my tomato plants are growing - not that I grow tomato plants but I do have a fair rash of spuds growing in the rabbit's dirt patch, presumably growing from the half-inch thick bits of spud peel the ex-missus used to bung out there.
+My main areas of interest are the shortwave or 'HF' bands and I have no particular interest in VHF or UHF.
+I am more interested in the technicalities of amateur radio than conversation for the sake of it, but this may be down to me being utterly socially inept.
+I do dislike the 'long overs' I hear so much on the ham bands, especially 80 metres; for goodness' sake, microphones have a PTT button on them these days!
+Also, I would rather engage in antenna discussions than discuss how my tomato plants are growing, not that I grow tomato plants but I do have a fair rash of spuds growing in the rabbits' dirt patch, presumably growing from the half-inch thick bits of spud peel the ex-missus used to bung out there.
 Funny how a decent-sized teddy can be reduced to the size of a conker in seconds.